PratikBhabad94/Employee-Attrition-and-Retention-Analysis-for-HR-Decision-Making-using-Power-BI/README.md

-# Employee Attrition and Retention Analysis for HR Decision Making
+# Employee Attrition and Retention Analysis

+This project helps HR teams predict and prevent employee attrition.
+Using SQL and Power BI, it analyzes 1470 employee records to identify high-risk departments, job roles, and satisfaction drivers.
+Delivers an interactive dashboard to flag at-risk employees before they resign.

  # Problem Statement